bigbamboo-jp/cloud-ocr-snip/README.md

 \*This list can be expanded by you.
 Please see the [contribution page](https://github.com/bigbamboo-jp/cloud-ocr-snip/wiki/Contribution) for details.
 ## Currently supported transcription services
 * Google Cloud Vision API ([service website](https://cloud.google.com/vision))
-  Free up to 1000 times per month, thereafter US$1.50 will be charged for every 1000 times (as of March 6, 2023).
+  Free up to 1000 times per month, thereafter US$1.50 will be charged for every 1000 times (as of October 3, 2023).

 \*This list can be expanded by you.
 Please see the [contribution page](https://github.com/bigbamboo-jp/cloud-ocr-snip/wiki/Contribution) for details.
 ## Start using